adamcoulombe/RocketHub-TurboHub-Data-Monitoring-App/readme.md

 Note that you will need to authenticate into your MFR275r from your web browser in order for the script to access usage information.
 You can do this by opening a web browser and logging in at the IP of your router through its web interface.
 You will stay authenticated as long as the app keeps running.

 You then see your data use statistics from a web browser or device on the same lan.
+By default, the app runs on port 3901
 ![Screenshot of Rocket Hub Turbo Hub Data Monitoring App](https://i.ibb.co/3FT1Gq6/image.png)